-- 1. Exhibitor must be enrolled during the current year in the 4-H project exhibited. - 2.
-Animal must be under the 4-H member's ownership or lease by May 15 and this ownership must be maintained continuously until the completion of the State Fair.
-Records must be started by May 15. - 3.
-Absolutely no animal may be substituted or traded for the original animal after May 15. - 4.
-4-H animals exhibited after the animal ID deadline (April 1 for steers, and May 15 for all other animals) at any show by anyone other than the person whose 4-H enrollment record is connected to the ID of the animal in Indiana 4HOnline will not be eligible to be shown in the 4-H show at the Indiana State Fair.
-This term/ condition does not apply to siblings, who may show each other's animals at any show during the year without jeopardizing State Fair eligibility.
+- Exhibitor must be enrolled during the current year in the 4-H project exhibited. - Animal must be under the 4-H member's ownership or lease by May 15, and this ownership must be maintained continuously until completion of the State Fair.
+Records must be started by May 15. - Absolutely no animal may be substituted or traded for the original animal after May 15. - 4.
+4-H animals exhibited at any show after the animal ID deadline April 1 for steers and May 15 for all other animals by anyone other than the individual whose 4-H enrollment record is connected to the animal's ID in Indiana 4HOnline are not eligible to be shown in the 4-H show at the Indiana State Fair.
+This term/condition does not apply to siblings, who may show each other's animals at any show during the year without jeopardizing State Fair eligibility.

+- 4-H animals that are selected by 4-H Extension staff or 4-H adult volunteers for use in supreme showmanship contests (Master Showmanship, Round Robin, etc.) may be used in those county events without jeopardizing State Fair eligibility.
 This policy applies to all 4-H animal projects.
-For animal projects without ID deadlines, the person who enters them in the Indiana State Fair 4-H show is the equivalent of the owner of the animals.
-4-H animals exhibited after the animal enrollment deadline (April 1st for steers and May 15th for all other animals), under a different name than the person listed on the Indiana 4-II animal enrolment form shall not be eligible to be shown in the 4-H show at the Indiana State Fair.
-This means that if the animal is exhibited at any show by anyone other than a person listed on the Indiana 4-H enrollment form, the animal will not be eligible to be shown in the 4-H show at the Indiana State Fair.
-This term/ condition does not apply to siblings, who may show each other'sanimals at any show during the year without jeopardizing State Fair eligibility, regardless of whether or not the sibling is a 4-H member.
-4-H animals are expected to be in the possession and regular care of the 4-H member who owns/leases them (unless other arrangements have been agreed upon by the county 4-H council) from the animal enrollment deadline until the conclusion of the county and/or state fair.
-NOTE: This term/condition does not apply to the horse & pony program where a parent MAY also show the horse or pony after it has been enrolled in the 4-H program.
+For animal projects without ID deadlines, the person who enters them in the Indiana State Fair 4-H show is the equivalent of the owner of the animals. - 5.
+Leasing is considered the equivalent of ownership of a 4-H project animal.
+The 4-H member should be regularly involved in the care of the horse, regardless of where the animal is housed, and the 4-H member should be have exclusive show use of the animal during the 4-H lease period.
+4-H animals (horse and pony, dairy, alpacas and llamas) are eligible to be leased by only one individual 4-H member in a given 4-H program year.